Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 HMAC
 ++++

-A security method used to confirm that data is authentic and has not been altered by combining a secret key with a message.
+HMAC or Hash-Based Message Authentication Code is a security method used to confirm that data is authentic and has not been altered by combining a secret key with a message.
 Enter the shared secret key in the field provided or click the refresh button to have the app generate a secret key for you.

 .. figure:: ./images/HMAC-secret.png